KenOasis/Schedulerjs/backend/routes/api/readme.md

 #### Get the role info of the given role_id

-if success (role_id = 1):
+if success (role_id = 5):

 ```
 {
     "status": "success",
     "role": {
-        "role_id": 1,
+        "role_id": 5,
         "abbreviation": "STRM",
         "description": "The management leadership of the store.",
         "priority": 1,
         "actions": [
             {
-                "action_id": 1,
-                "name": "Reset teams' password",
-                "description": "Reset all group members' password.
-This should be the group leader's action."
-            },
-            {
-                "action_id": 2,
+                "key": "E1",
                 "name": "Record Timestamp",
                 "description": "Record the timestamp when starting/ending shift/break."
             },
             {
-                "action_id": 3,
+                "key": "E2",
                 "name": "Setting available working time",
                 "description": "Setting up the available working time frame for every weekday/weekend."
             },
             {
-                "action_id": 4,
+                "key": "E3",
                 "name": "Request day off",
-                "description": "Request day off or vacation for the future."
+                "description": "Request day off or vacation for future"
             },
             {
-                "action_id": 5,
-                "name": "Adjusting timestamp",
-                "description": "Adjusting the timestamp for the finished shift.
+                "key": "M1",
+                "name": "Reset Team member's password",
+                "description": "Reset all group members' password.
 This should be the group leader's action."
             },
             {
-                "action_id": 6,
+                "key": "M2",
+                "name": "Manage the day off request",
+                "description": "Approved/Declined day off request  for the future."
+            },
+            {
+                "key": "M3",
+                "name": "Manage punch records",
+                "description": "Adjusting the timestamp for the finished shift."
+            },
+            {
+                "key": "M4",
-                "name": "Making Schedule",
+                "name": "Manage Schedule",
-                "description": "Creating, modifying, publishing, or deleting the incoming sheduled.
+                "description": "Creating, modifying, publishing, or deleting the unpublished incoming sheduled.
 This should be the group leader's action."
             }
         ]
     }